giga-sec/gigaSec-Tech-Notes/3. Notes/Linked List.md

 The good and bad of Linked List:
 With linked list, we have the tradeoff of needing to allocate more memory for each value and pointer, in order to spend less time adding values.
+Dynamic memory allocation and pointers are required, which complicates the code and increases the risk of memory leaks and segment faults.
+Linked lists have a much larger overhead over arrays, since linked list items are dynamically allocated (which is less efficient in memory usage) and each item in the list also must store an additional pointer.
 - More memory usage
-- Spend Less time adding values
-**=="When you start using more space, you can save time" "When you start conserving space, you might lose time"==**
+- Items can be added or removed from the middle of the list **=="When you start using more space, you can save time" "When you start conserving space, you might lose time"==**